 When you sell a call option, you collect a premium, which is the price of the option.
-That premium is the income you receive.
+That premium, minus transaction costs, is the cash you receive in exchange for taking on the obligation to sell your stock shares at the strike price.
 But that doesn’t mean you should always go after the options with the highest premiums.
 It’s best to understand the risk/reward trade-offs by looking at how much you’d be risking versus how much you’re likely to gain.
 For example, the risk profile of a covered call in figure 1 shows that the profit is limited and the risk is almost unlimited.

 FIGURE 1: RISK PROFILE OF COVERED CALL.
-Note that the upside potential is limited and the downside risk is essentially unlimited—at least, until the stock goes down to zero.
+Note that the upside potential is limited and the downside risk is essentially unlimited—at least, if the stock price were to fall to zero.
 For illustrative purposes only.

 Also, remember that each options contract has an expiration date.
 That means you can’t sit on an option indefinitely just waiting for the price to reach your desired level.

-Okay.
-Let’s get started with an example of your first options trade.
+OK, let’s get started with an example of a covered call trade.
 One standard options contract represents 100 shares, so choose a stock from your paperMoney® portfolio that:

 Step 1.
 Analyze the options.

-Open up your paperMoney account on the thinkorswim® platform from TD Ameritrade (see figure 2).
+Open up your paperMoney account on the thinkorswim® platform (see figure 2).

 Select the Trade tab, and enter the symbol of the stock you selected.
 You’ll see the usual details of the underlying stock at the top of the page.
-Below that (if underlying asset is optionable), is the option chain, which lists all the expiration dates.
+Below that (if the underlying asset is optionable), is the Option Chain, which lists all the expiration dates.
 Each date has several strike prices, which you can see when you select the down arrow to the left of the date.
-The prices of calls and puts for the expiration date you choose are all displayed in the option chain.
+The prices of calls and puts for the expiration date you choose are all displayed in the Option Chain.
 Calls are displayed on the left side and puts on the right side.
 All the data you see is organized by strike price.
 Note that you can change the layout to display the variables you want to see (but customizing your layout is something you’ll do as your skill level advances).

 Step 2.
 Choose the expiration date and strike.

-When starting out, consider choosing an expiration that is three weeks to two months away (the number of days to expiration is in parentheses next to the expiration date), although there are no hard and fast rules.
+When starting out, traders often consider choosing an expiration that is three weeks to two months away (the number of days to expiration is in parentheses next to the expiration date), although there are no hard-and-fast rules.
 The expiration you choose should give you a premium that’s worth the risk you’re taking.
 The strike you sell versus the underlying stock’s current price can make a big difference in the trade’s risk/reward profile.

 That brings up another important decision.
 Do you sell a call with a strike price that’s the same as (or close to), higher than, or lower than the current stock price?

 Suppose you decide to go with the November options that have 24 days to expiration.
 The stock is trading at around $52, and you want a strike that’s slightly OTM.
 So you go with the November 53 strike call at $1.04.
-That means you collect $104 in premium.
+That means you collect $104 in premium, minus transaction costs.
 If you’re comfortable with the risk/reward trade-off—and if you’re not, there are plenty of other choices—you’re ready to place the trade.